 Details of specific models, particularly limited edition guitars weren't well documented, so the information of this Super Edition "Bumble bee" guitar is collected from multiple sources to try and give the best description and history of the guitar.
 Obviously, the inspiration for this Tokai Super Edition was Eddie Van Halen and perhaps timed for the release of Van Halen's 1984 album.
 Eddie's black and yellow "bumble bee" guitar was featured on the back of the Van Halen II album artwork.
 Quite a rare model, due to limited numbers of production of the factory paintwork.

-Guitar comes with a new hard case.
+Guitar comes with a padded gig bag.